-The time courses for F0 are shown in the top panel of Figure 8.
-Harsh and pharyngealized vowels are characterized by an overall rise in F0 from the vowel midpoint onward.
-The depressive effect of pharyngealization and harshness on F0 is a known feature of these phonation types in !Xóõ (Traill, 1985).
-It should be noted that the distribution of lexical tones in the word list is unbalanced (see Table 3); moreover, some of the lexical items have different tone markings in the UCLA Phonetics Lab Archive compared to Traill's 1994 dictionary; and more problematically, there are some words whose F0 contours analyzed here suggest that their tone marking should be further revised.
-I highlight and elaborate on these issues in the Supplementary Materials.
+Table 8.
+Results of the linear mixed-effects models for mean measures correlated with LD2 lexical tones in the wordlist is unbalanced (Table 3); moreover, some of the lexical items have different tone markings in the UCLA Phonetics Lab Archive compared to Traill's 1994 dictionary, and - more problematically - there are some words whose F0 contours analyzed here suggest that their tone marking should be further revised.
+I highlight and elaborate on these issues in the online supplementary materials (see Footnote 5).
 Nevertheless, the depressive effect of harsh and pharyngealized vowels on F0 is found regardless of the tone.